CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/official-rules-and-rulings.md

 {: .text-center }
 # OFFICIAL RULES

-Each set and expansion of the _Middle-earth: Collectible Card Game_ came with a rulesbook or rules insert (leaflet).
-Errata and clarifications of the rules and cards were published in the _Companion_ and _Player Guide_ books and in the online Collected Rulings File (CRF).
-These are the official rules for _MECCG_.
-They are _official_ because they were authored or authorized by Coleman Charlton and Mike Reynolds, the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises.
+The official rules for the _Middle-earth: Collectible Card Game_ (_MECCG_) include the official rulesbooks, official errata & clarifications, and the tournament policies.
+The rulesbooks and rules inserts were published along with each set and expansion of _MECCG_.
+Additional rules and annotations to the rules were published in the _Companion_ books.
+Errata & Clarifications to the rules and cards were published in the various _Companion_ and _Player Guide_ books and in the online Collected Rulings File (CRF).
+Rules and regulations for sanctioned tournament play were published in the Council of Lórien Tournament Policy.
+These are _official_ in that they were authored or authorized by Coleman Charlton and Mike Reynolds, the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises.

 ## OFFICIAL RULESBOOKS